Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Many older adults are surprised to find out Medicare does not cover dental exams, routine dental or oral health care, or dental appliances such as partial plates or full dentures.1 There are a few Medicare exceptions in which dental needs are covered, such as oral sleep appliances or major oral surgery following a life-threatening injury or illness.

 Retirees have the option of purchasing an independent private dental insurance policy.
 These plans are similar to the traditional plans offered by employers and have “tiers” of coverage.
-Keep in mind, a policy that offers higher coverage on restorative dental care may come with expensive premiums or deductibles.
+Keep in mind that a policy that offers higher coverage on restorative dental care may come with expensive premiums or deductibles.
 A lower-tier plan may not cover much more than basic checkups.

 Did You Know?
 Our experts have researched 14 dental plans and recommend 10 of the best options for seniors.
-Learn more about the best dental plans for seniors in 2023.
+Learn more about the best dental plans for seniors in 2024.

 Choosing a dental plan requires some detective work.
 As you research and compare independent dental plans, ask the potential carriers these five key questions: